Good-Ghosting/NFTs/GGVote.md

 |Pumpkin Savers - Grande|Polygon|200| (once pool finishes)
 |Evil Pool|Polygon|666| (once pool finishes)

+<i>Addresses with a * appended, share the same contract address for multiple NFT designs, but have a different Token ID.</i>

 ## More information
 Read the Blog post: https://medium.com/goodghosting/kicking-off-governance-create-your-own-pools-with-over-75k-in-prizes-f5b0ac59675a?source=friends_link&sk=db356e7a14b4219077632825a185a0f0 or check out the Snapshot page settings for https://snapshot.org/#/celo.goodghosting.eth/settings and https://snapshot.org/#/polygon.goodghosting.eth/settings